CBSR-Biobank/biobank/docs/server_maintenance.md

 ## Changing maintenance mode

-Changing the mode can done on any computer, connected to the internet, using a Linux shell in a terminal.
+Changing the mode can done on any computer connected to the internet, using a Linux shell in a terminal.
+When the mode is **disabled** users can log in normally.
+When **enabled** user will be prevented from logging in.
 At the project's root directory, use the following commands to query and change the mode:

 1. To query the current mode: